 While I love to shop and talk about new clothes, I've come to understand the importance of reducing our consumption and making better-informed decisions.
 Fashion is an industry that is extremely detrimental to the planet and I want to improve the way I shop and consume fashion.
-Obviously, changes like that take time and I am not perfect, so I am bound to making mistakes but I want to learn more to become better.
+Obviously, changes like that take time, so I am bound to making mistakes but I want to learn more in order to become better.

-I remember being 15 and wanting to get the cheapest clothes I could get to have as many clothes as humanly possible.
+I remember being aged 15 and wanting to get the cheapest clothes I could get in order to have as many clothes as humanly possible.
 I thought overflowing wardrobes were the coolest thing.
-Then in recent years, I've become familiar with the concept of 'capsule wardrobe' and finding pieces that will last a long time because they are exactly what you need and they fit you perfectly.
+Then in recent years, I've become more familiar with the concept of a 'capsule wardrobe'.
+It’s all about finding pieces that will last a long time; they are exactly what you need and they fit you perfectly.
 I think there are simple ways to incorporate sustainable fashion in your everyday life like and that's what I wanted to discuss today.